dkvz/dkvz-blog-backend/README.md

 - [x] Forgot to replace some special chars before inserting the fulltext data ("<" and ">") - Used to to this with JSoup.
 - [ ] full_article_mapper should probably take a Connection instead of a Pool.
 - [x] To re-test: rebuilding fulltext index entirely.
-- [ ] Test all the comment DB functions.
 - [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
 Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".